TMSolution/Gravatar/docs/GravatarProfileRequests.md

 #Request for profile data

 Requesting for profile data is a similar process to requesting images.
-You can request for data diffrent formats, but implementation is always the same.
+You can request for data in diffrent formats, but implementation is always the same.

 ### Request for profile data as a serialized PHP string